Right now I’m pregnant. 18 weeks to be exact. And I hate it. Yup, those words left my lips and fell onto the page.

 You can’t fit into your old clothes anymore and are forced to either wear baggy clothes or shop for new ones, that in a few months won’t fit you anymore anyway.

-You lose your body as it morphs into something you barely recognise.
+You lose your body as it morphs into something you barely recognize.

-You give up your ability to work in your chosen career which was a huge struggle for me first time round.
+You give up your ability to work in your chosen career which was a huge struggle for me the first time around.